MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/get-prompt-information/get-prompt-information.md

 <Available since="2021 Update 1" />

-You can use REST APIs to get information about five supported types of prompts applied to dossiers, documents, and reports.
-You can get a list of the prompts that have been applied to a dossier, document or report, together with the definition of each prompt.
+You can use REST APIs to get information about five supported types of prompts applied to dashboards, documents, and reports.
+You can get a list of the prompts that have been applied to a dashboard, document or report, together with the definition of each prompt.

 The prompts supported in the MicroStrategy platform are defined in EnumDSSXMLPromptType.